selfteaching/the-craft-of-selfteaching/markdown/Part.3.B.3.decorator-iterator-generator.md

 Oreilly.com 上有篇文章，《5 reasons you need to learn to write Python decorators》中，其中的第五条竟然是：**Boosting your career**!

 > Writing decorators isn’t easy at first.
 It’s not rocket science, but takes enough effort to learn, and to grok the nuances involved, that many developers will never go to the trouble to master it.
 And that works to your advantage.
 When you become the person on your team who learns to write decorators well, and write decorators that solve real problems, other developers will use them.
 Because once the hard work of writing them is done, decorators are so easy to use.
 This can massively magnify the positive impact of the code you write.
 And it just might make you a hero, too.
+> Writing decorators isn't easy at first.
+It's not rocket science, but takes enough effort to learn, and to grok the nuances involved, that many developers will never go to the trouble to master it.
+And that works to your advantage.
+When you become the person on your team who learns to write decorators well, and write decorators that solve real problems, other developers will use them.
+Because once the hard work of writing them is done, decorators are so easy to use.
+This can massively magnify the positive impact of the code you write.
+And it just might make you a hero, too.
 >
 > As I’ve traveled far and wide, training hundreds of working software engineers to use Python more effectively, teams have consistently reported writing decorators to be one of the most valuable and important tools they’ve learned in my advanced Python programming workshops.
+> As I've traveled far and wide, training hundreds of working software engineers to use Python more effectively, teams have consistently reported writing decorators to be one of the most valuable and important tools they've learned in my advanced Python programming workshops.

 为什么有那么多人就是学不会呢？—— 只不过是因为在此之前，遇到 `*args` `**kwargs` 的时候，“一个星号、两个星号、直接晕倒”…… 而后并未再多挣扎一下。